|

 My day usually started at about 7:30 with a cup of coffee,

-read the daily message board, and discussing anything I needed
+review the daily message board, and discussing anything I

-to with Jim McConnel .
-I needed to identify an A7 related
+needed to with Jim McConnel .
+I needed to identify an A7

-issues that mighty come up in the 0900 daily meeting with Vice
+related issues that mighty come up in the 0900 daily meeting

-Admiral Michaelis, COMNAVAIRLANT or the Chief of Staff.
+with Vice Admiral Michaelis, COMNAVAIRLANT or the Chief of

-I was required to brief Jim Anderson who would brief Captain
+Staff.
+I was required to brief Jim Anderson who would

-Finneran who would brief Rear Admiral Faulders before the
+brief Captain Finneran who would brief Rear Admiral Faulders

-meeting.
-Ocassionally, I would attend the meeting if
+before the meeting.
+Ocassionally, I would attend the

 Once we were finished with preparing for the morning meeting,